JMP-MO/PyEarthTools/docs/newproject.md

 ## Overview

 **Step One:** Set up a place for your project.
-Use [Cookie Cutter Data Science](https://cookiecutter-data-science.drivendata.org).
+Consider using [Cookie Cutter Data Science](https://cookiecutter-data-science.drivendata.org).
 This will give all of your projects a consistent layout and structure regardless of what kind of data science project is done.
 Install this and use their instructions to start a new project.
 It's fine to do things differently, but this is a way to get started consistently with a documentated approach.

 **Step Two:** Load and visualise your data.
 Read [the data API how-to](/api/data/data_how_to.md) for more information fetching and adding data.